lee-lindley/plsql_utilities/README.md

 ### Issue with PTF and DATE Functions

 Beware if your query produces a calculated date value like TO_DATE('01/01/2021','MM/DD/YYYY') or SYSDATE, or is from a view that does something similar.
-This datatype is NOT exactly a DATE and is not a supported type.
+This datatype is an "in memory" DATE (as opposed to a schema object type DATE) and is not a supported type.
 It throws the PTF engine into a tizzy.
 You must cast the value to DATE if you want to use it in a PTF: